Tecla - 1915 Historic Gaff Ketch

 If you love sailing and mountains then Tecla is heading for the West Coast of Scotland in the spring.
 Join her from Amsterdam and sail right accross the North Sea and through the Caledonian Canal to Oban The snow may still be on the mountain tops but the Inner and Outer Hebrides offer ideal sailing conditions for a fast ship like Tecla.
 If the conditions are right she plans to sail to St Kilda, but there are plenty of islands and anchorages to explore in the Outer Hebrides, Shiant Islands, Summer Isles or the more sheltered lochs around Skye, and further south the Small Isles of Rum, Eigg and Canna.

-New Summer Expedition to Iceland 2016
+Summer Expedition to Iceland and Greenland 2017

 Helping plan their itinerary have been wildlife guides like Annouka, who has worked with North Sailing whale watching boats in Iceland and explored NW and Northern Iceland whilst she lived there.
 Tecla will be sailing from Reykjavik upto the North West Fjords, basing herself in Isafjordur for a few wildlife voyages, then heading to the North coast of Iceland - to one of Europe's best kept secrets.